slds-lmu/ame/README.md

 There are three kinds of Marginal Effects for numeric features.
 The `ame` package supports all of them:

 - Average Marginal Effects [AME]: The average slope of the prediction function at observed covariate values.
-- Marginal Effects at the Means [MEM]: The average slope of the prediction function while the unselected features x_C are set to their sample means.
+- Marginal Effects at the Means [MEM]: The average slope of the prediction function while the values of unselected features are set to their sample means.
-- Marginal Effects at Representative Values [MER]: The slope of the prediction function while one or multiple features in $x_C$ is/are set to manually specified values.
+- Marginal Effects at Representative Values [MER]: The slope of the prediction function while one or unselected feature(s) is/are set to manually specified values.

 # Installation of the package